retypeapp/retype/guides/linking.md

 **HTML:** `<a href="../formatting/">Formatting guide</a>` \
 **Output:** <a href="../formatting/">formatting.md</a> \
 **Link:** `/`
-**Notes:** For a document in the same level directory we'd pass the link as one level above, for the `.md` file becomes a directory in the built website.
+**Notes:** For a document in the same level directory we would pass the link as one level above, for the `.md` file becomes a directory in the built website.

 **HTML:** `<a href="../../configuration/project/">Project configs</a>` \
 **Output:** <a href="../../configuration/project/">../configuration/project.md</a> \